svin24/svin24.github.io/content/blog/2023-01-30-Should-private-platforms-engage-in-censorship.md

 contradiction.
 The democratic or judicial processes are an enticing and idealistic answer, but these are flawed processes that may not produce just outcomes.
-If I were to consider these tools to address this question, I'm going to present solutions from a socialist perspective which may or may not jive with your sensibilities.
+If I were to consider these tools to address this question, I'm going to present solutions from a socialist perspective which may or may not jibe with your sensibilities.

 Nevertheless, the system as it exists today produces outcomes which approximate